 Although no-one is completely sure why we dream it is believed by many dream researchers and physiologists that dreaming helps the brain and mind to process events that have occurred in our everyday life.

-If you find that you on the occasion when you felt stuck in a lucid dream and were unable to wake yourself up, it was after a prolonged period of lucid dreaming (i.e. having been lucid dreaming frequently, or even every night), then this may be a sign to take a break from controlled dreaming for awhile.
+If you find that you on the occasion when you felt stuck in a lucid dream, it was after a prolonged period of lucid dreaming (i.e. having been lucid dreaming frequently, or even every night), then this may be a sign to take a break from controlled dreaming for awhile.

 So, below I have given you a way of ensuring that you will wake up from a lucid dream any time you want to.
 It works every time and it will work every time for you as well.